Ultravisor/ultravisor/docs/connecting/authentication.md

 <!--
 SPDX-FileCopyrightText: 2025 Supabase <support@supabase.io>
+SPDX-FileCopyrightText: 2025 Łukasz Niemier <~@hauleth.dev>

 SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: EUPL-1.2
 -->

-When a client connection is established Supavisor needs to verify the credentials of the connection.
+When a client connection is established Ultravisor needs to verify the credentials of the connection.

 Credential verification is done either via `user` records or an `auth_query`.